trailblazer/trailblazer.github.io/gems/trailblazer/2.0/test.md

 The `trailblazer-test` gem provides a bunch of assertions, matchers and helpers for writing operation test.

+## Operation Tests

+## assert_pass

+The idea of operation tests is: always test the entire unit and all of its side-effects.
+This especially means you do not test if one attribute was changed, only, as it's common in Rails-way tests.
+You always test the asserted attribute(s) plus all others.
+Luckily, trailblazer-test makes this very easy and brief.

 ## Generic Assertions

 ## assert_exposes